Alans

-Eventually in the 9th century those Alans who remained under Hunnic rule established the regionally powerful kingdom of Alania in the Northern Caucasus.
+Eventually in the 9th century, those Alans who remained under Hunnic rule established the kingdom of Alania, a regional power in the Northern Caucasus.
 It survived until the Mongol invasions of the 13th century.
-Various scholars regard these Alans as the ancestors of the modern Ossetians.
+Various scholars consider these Alans to be the ancestors of the modern Ossetians.

 The Alans spoke an Eastern Iranian language which derived from Scytho-Sarmatian; in turn, the language evolved into the modern Ossetian language.
-The name Alan represents an Eastern Iranian dialectal form of Old Iranian term Aryan, and so is cognate with the name of the country Īrān (from the gen. plur. *aryānām).
+The name Alan represents an Eastern Iranian dialectal form of the Old Iranian term Aryan, and so is cognate with the name of the country Īrān (from the gen. plur. *aryānām).

 Name

 The Alans were documented by foreign observers from the 1st century onward under similar names: Alānī; Ἀλανοί Alanoi; 阿蘭聊 ISO (Pinyin; Alan + Liu) in the 2nd century, 阿蘭 ISO in the 3rd century, later Alanguo (阿蘭國); Parthian and Middle Persian Alānān (plural); Arabic Alān (singular); Syriac Alānayē; Classical Armenian Alank; Georgian Alaneti ('country of the Alans'); Hebrew Alan (pl.
 Alanim).
 Rarer Latin spellings include Alauni or Halani.
 The name was also preserved in the modern Ossetian language as Allon.

 The ethnonym Alān is a dialectal variant of the Old Iranian *Aryāna, itself derived from the root arya-, meaning 'Aryan', the common self-designation of Indo-Iranian peoples.
 It probably came in use in the early history of the Alans for the purpose of uniting a heterogeneous group of tribes through the invocation of a common, ancestral 'Aryan' origin.
 Like the name of Iran (*Aryānām), the adjective *aryāna is related to Airyanəm Waēǰō ('stretch of the Aryas'), the mythical homeland of the early Iranians mentioned in the Avesta.

 Some other ethnonyms also bear the name of the Alans: the Rhoxolāni ('Bright Alans'), an offshoot of the Alans whose name may be linked to religious practices, and the Alanorsoi ('White Alans'), perhaps a conglomerate of Alans and Aorsi.
 The personal names Alan and Alain (from Latin Alanus) may have been introduced by Alan settlers to Western Europe during the first millennium.

 The Alans were also known over the course of their history by another group of related names including the variations Asi, As, and Os (Romanian Iasi or Olani, Bulgarian Uzi, Hungarian Jász, Russian Jasy, Georgian Osi).
 It is this name at the root of the modern Ossetian.